-For nationally recognised courses such as the Food Safety Supervisor course or the Food Handling Certificate course, it is a legal requirement that course participants are observed practising food safety.
+For nationally recognised courses such as the Food Safety Supervisor course or the Food Handling Certificate course, it's a legal requirement that course participants are observed practising food safety.
 We meet this requirement by asking our students to complete an Observer Report where they ask someone they work with to watch them complete various tasks.
-The Basic Food Safety course is non-accredited which means that there are no such requirements - and so there are no Observer Reports or practical components for this course.
+The Basic Food Safety course is not nationally recognised which means that there are no such requirements - and so there are no Observer Reports or practical components for this course.
 Unsure about online training?
 There's no need to worry.
 Our courses are straightforward, easy-to-follow and fun to study.
-We have had students from 16 to 100 years old, and we're just an email or phone call away if you ever need assistance!
+We've had students from 16 to 100 years old, and we're just an email or phone call away if you ever need assistance!

-The Basic Food Safety course is a non-accredited course that is provided as an alternative to the nationally recognised Food Handling Certificate (Level 1).
+The Basic Food Safety course is provided as an alternative to the nationally recognised Food Handling Certificate (Level 1).

-It is designed for people who prepare, handle or serve food as part of their job and meets the legal requirement that all Food Handlers in Australia are trained in food safety at a level appropriate to their work.
+It's designed for people who prepare, handle or serve food as part of their job and need to meet the legal requirements for Food Handler training under FSANZ Standard 3.2.2A.

-The Basic Food Safety course consists of four interactive lessons.
+The Basic Food Safety course consists of 13 interactive lessons.

 At the end of each lesson you need to complete a multiple choice quiz.
 Once you have scored 100% you are able to move onto the next lesson.
 You have five attempts at each quiz but don’t worry if you use up all your attempts – just get in touch and we can help you out at no extra charge!

-The Basic Food Safety course is non-accredited and there are no associated units of competency.
+The Basic Food Safety course is not nationally recognised and there are no associated units of competency.
 Upon completion of the course you will receive a Certificate of Completion.

-Accredited training is sometimes referred to as Nationally Recognised Training and has been developed based on the National Training Package for the given industry.
-When you complete accredited training you receive a Statement of Attainment listing the units of competency attained.
+Nationally Recognised Training has been developed based on the National Training Package for the given industry.
+When you complete nationally recognised training you receive a Statement of Attainment listing the units of competency attained.
 These may be used towards further qualifications.

-If you are looking for an introductory food safety course that is accredited, we recommend that you consider the Food Handling Certificate (Level 1) course.
+If you are looking for an introductory food safety course that is nationally recognised, we recommend that you consider the Food Handling Certificate (Level 1) course.

 We're here to help!
 Our most frequently asked questions about the Basic Food Safety course are listed below.

-The Basic Food Safety course is an introductory course suitable for anyone who prepares, serves or handles food in the workplace - even if this is not the main focus of their job.
+The Basic Food Safety course covers the minimum food safety training requirements under FSANZ Standard 3.2.2A and is suitable for anyone who prepares, serves or handles food in the workplace - even if this is not the main focus of their job.

-It covers all the important information you need to know as a food worker including personal hygiene requirements, waste handling techniques, pest control and, of course, how to handle and store food safely.
+It covers all the important information you need to know including personal hygiene requirements, waste handling techniques, pest control and, of course, how to handle and store food safely.

-This is a non-accredited course which has been designed for budget-conscious food professionals who do not need a nationally recognised Statement of Attainment upon completion of the course.
+This course has been designed for budget-conscious food professionals who do not need a nationally recognised Statement of Attainment upon completion of the course.

-For our accredited food safety training courses, it is a legal requirement that our students are observed practising food safety.
-As the Basic Food Safety course is non-accredited, there are no such requirements and so we have decided to omit any practical components from this course.
+For nationally recognised food safety training courses, it's a legal requirement that our students are observed practising food safety.
+As the Basic Food Safety course is not nationally recognised, there are no such requirements and so we have decided to omit any practical components from this course.